CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

 ![GRPO](./media/grpo/grpo-01.png)

-1. **After picking an item, auto return** – This option allows the system to redirect to a different window after confirming the quantity of an item during the picking process.
+1. **After picking an item, auto return**: This option allows the system to redirect to a different window after confirming the quantity of an item during the picking process.

     <details>
     <summary>Click here to expand</summary>